 - Might be too narrow for some users

 At first glance, the Under Armour Highlight MC Football Cleats may remind you of boxing footwear.
 It has a simple yet impressionable appearance, but that’s not all it has to offer.
-What captivated us the most is the technology used to develop these cleats.
-Under Armour utilized 3 of their latest technologies on these cleats, making them one of the highly recommended pairs a footballer can own.
+What captivated us the most are the technologies used to develop these cleats.
+Under Armour utilized 3 of their latest technologies on these cleats, making them one of the highly recommended cleats a footballer can own.

 The first notable thing about the Highlight MC is the unique cut on its upper which makes a great addition to this high-cut cleat.
 This allows a true custom fit for the user while also offering more support for the ankle.
 Speaking of ankle support, the Under Armour Highlight MC was also developed with the Clutch Fit technology.
-The unique style of the upper provides ample flexibility and maneuverability at the same time.
+The unique style of the cleat provides ample flexibility and maneuverability for you, which is also one of the reasons they are very popular.

 - Offers the best fit possible on a cleat